login

 Users are not able to add or remove examples from Problems tagged "finished."
 (This is unusual; most Bongard Problems on the OEBP can be expanded indefinitely by users.)

-A "finished" Bongard Problem will always admit the alternate, convoluted solution "is [left example 1] OR is [left example 2] OR . . .
+A "finished" Bongard Problem will always admit the alternative, convoluted solution "is [left example 1] OR is [left example 2] OR . . .
 OR is [last left example] vs. is [right example 1] OR is [right example 2] OR . . .
 OR is [last right example]".

 CROSSREFS